-- Arp Arpeggios usually sounds that have parameter and note sequence lanes assigned and are designed to be played in sync with a beat. - Bass Bass sounds, some of which also make good lead tones. - Best Of A selection of our personal favourite presets within Zone.
-These presets can also be found in their relevant category folders. - Drum & Beats Individual drum hits and beats generated using parameter or note sequencer lanes. - FX Presets intended to be used as atmospheric effects or drones, usually with no identifiable pitch or tone character. - Lead A selection of synth lead sounds, some of which also double as bass sounds. - Pads Synth pads and strings, designed to be played polyphonically. - Synth Workhorse synthesiser sounds, spanning a range of classic tones to more unusual textures using parameter data.
+Arp - Arpeggios - usually sounds that have parameter and note sequence lanes assigned and are designed to be played in sync with a beat.

+Bass - Bass sounds, some of which also make good lead tones.

+Best Of - A selection of our favourite presets.
+Can also be found in relevant category folders.

+Drum & Beats - Individual drum hits and beats generated using parameter or note sequencer lanes.

+FX - Presets intended to be used as atmospheric effects or drones.

+Lead - A selection of synth lead sounds, some of which also double as bass sounds.

+Pads - Synth pads and strings, designed to be played polyphonically.

+Stabs - Chord hits designed to play by single keys.

+Synth - Workhorse synthesiser sounds, spanning a range of classic tones to more unusual textures using parameter data.

+Tops - Percussive, melodyic rhythmic loops designed to be placed over a kick and snare pattern.